MoonPoet/xaprb-src/content/slides/qconsf-2018-devops-for-the-database/index.md

 DevOps brings the same benefits to the database as everywhere else.

+--

 For software delivery performance in particular:

 * Faster, better, cheaper---pick all three
 * stability -> speed -> stability -> speed

+(See the 2018 State of DevOps Report!)

 ???